counternote/counternote/spec.md

         o       o        'oh'
         e       e        'eh'
         i       i        'ee'
-        -       ə        'uh'
+        h       ə        'uh'
     ————————————————————————————————

-The schwa [ə] is inserted between consonants in some instances, but there is no corresponding [glyph][glyph].
+The schwa [ə] is inserted between consonants in some instances, but there is no corresponding [glyph][glyph] in that case.

 Like with [starts][start], some [glyphs][glyph] can cluster: